 Purpose: Methamphetamine is a powerful, highly addictive stimulant which affects the central nervous system.
-Here we evaluated the efficacy of modafinil for the treatment of patients with MA dependence.
-Methods: A randomized parallel controlled trial study was designed to compare the effectiveness of take-home, self-administered modafinil treatment in the intervention and the controlled group in three months.
-The primary outcome measurements were severity and duration of craving, and self-reported methamphetamine consumption, which was confirmed by urine drug test.
+Therefore, this study was aimed at evaluating the efficacy of modafinil in the treatment of patients with MA dependence.

+Methods: A randomized parallel controlled trial study was designed to compare the effectiveness of take-home, self-administered modafinil treatment in the intervention group and the controlled group in three months.
+The primary outcome measurements were severity and duration of craving, and self-reported methamphetamine consumption, as confirmed by urine drug test.

-Results: The relapse rate in the intervention group was 40%, and the controlled group was 75%, indicating a decrease in relapse rate of MA in the intervention group.
-During the three months, the severity and the duration of the drug abuse craving in the intervention group were less than the controlled group.
-Patients in the intervention group experienced an increase in the retention rate and a decrease in the slip rate.
+Results: The relapse rate was 40 and 75 % in the intervention and controlled groups, respectively, indicating a decrease in relapse rate of MA in the intervention group (p < 0.05).
+During the three months, the severity and the duration of drug abuse craving in the intervention group were less than in the controlled group.
+Patients in the intervention group experienced an increase in retention rate and a decrease in slip rate (p < 0.05)

 Conclusion: The use of modafinil is not only effective on craving and relapse reduction, but also changes urine drug screens of patients with MA dependence to negative.
-The modafinil is safely indicated as an absolutely effective medication to reduce withdrawal symptoms and the craving of patients with MA dependence.
+Thus, modafinil is safely indicated as an effective medication to reduce withdrawal symptoms and the craving of patients with MA dependence.